chapel-lang/chapel/doc/rst/language/spec/modules.rst

 Module Initialization
 ~~~~~~~~~~~~~~~~~~~~~

 Module initialization occurs at program start-up.
-All module-scope
-statements within a module other than function and type declarations are
-executed during module initialization.
-Modules that are not referred to,
+Modules that are not
-including both top-level modules and sub-modules, will not be
+referred to, including both top-level modules and sub-modules, will not
+be initialized.
+Top-level modules that are in files named on the command
-initialized.
+line will be initialized.

+When a module is initialized, all module-scope statements within that
+module, other than function and type declarations, are executed.

    *Example (init.chpl)*.